Culture Shock in Sweden

 Swedish is a fascinating language that, upon arrival, will sound incredibly strange.
 After a while, the cadence and fluctuations in noises will become far more lyrical-sounding and over a longer time, easier to understand.
 Expats should investigate their local Swedish For Immigrants (SFI) course, which is free for all foreigners and offered at varying levels, including specific programmes for academics and various careers.

 In most cases, English is perfectly reasonable to get by with, especially in bigger cities and tourist-friendly areas.
 An exception to this rule would be in smaller immigrant-owned businesses where Swedish is the second language of the owners, who may not speak English at all.

 Being able to speak Swedish is typically essential for getting a job in Sweden.
 Of course, jobs with international firms or in specific fields may bypass this.
 It is important for prospective expats to consider the market they want to enter before jumping in, to make sure it will be feasible.

 Bureaucracy and doing business in Sweden

 Sweden is serious about privacy and, often times, this feels like unnecessary red tape.
 Things take a bit longer in Sweden, as a high level of identity documentation is often required.
-In all likelihood, expats will need their passport to deposit a cheque at the bank (that is, if the bank is even willing to accept the cheque as electronic transfers are very much the norm in Sweden).

 Customer service in Sweden is notoriously poor and only worsened by the language barrier.
 Staff can be abrupt and seemingly rude, and there is no effort to enhance the customer experience so valued in more enthusiastic consumer cultures.
-Only being able to communicate with the company in English will unfortunately further complicate things.
+Only being able to communicate with the company in English will, unfortunately, further complicate things.
 Even long-term expats tend to remark on this aspect of life in Sweden.